 Wonder what that means.

-Now, a couple of thoughts too.
+Now, a couple of thoughts, too.

-I I would have preferred that the Republicans hold the House.
+I would have preferred that the Republicans hold the House.

-I would have preferred that Maxine Waters not be in charge of the all-powerful uh, you know, finance committee in the House, and that Gerald Nadler, who's making threats himself about maybe impeaching Judge Kavanaugh, Maxime Waters saying, we'll do to you what you've done to us, basically, finance committee deals with Wall Street issues.
+I would have preferred that Maxine Waters not be in charge of the all-powerful finance committee in the House and that Gerald Nadler, who's making threats himself about maybe impeaching Judge Kavanaugh, Maxine Waters saying, we'll do to you what you've done to us.

-I look, I'd rather not have it.
+Look, I'd rather not have it.

-And I mean, no, I've never seen a race where so much money is thrown at one person.
+And I mean, I've never seen a race where so much money is thrown at one person.

-And he just, you know, slow and steady won that race, never panicked, never worried, never complained.
+And in this case, Ted Cruz, Cruz kept his cool, and he just, you know, slow and steady won that race, never panicked, never worried, never complained.

 You know, it was unfortunate for him.

-They wanted him out so bad, they were going to spend whatever it took, and they did, and they still lost.
+They were going to spend whatever it took, and they did, and they still lost.

 As soon as the record and the radical side of him came out, that was it.